AppliedBioinformatics/runBNG/Manual.md

       gcc: https://gcc.gnu.org/releases.html
       glibc: https://www.gnu.org/software/libc

-    each provided website has a detailded instruction showing how to install corresponding software.
+    Each provided website has a detailded instruction showing how to install corresponding software.
     Users may follow those instructions and install needed dependencies.

     BioNano scripts can be downloaded at: http://www.bnxinstall.com/Scripts